 We’ve been trained to believe the only way to protect fragile products is styrofoam and packing peanuts.
 In an increasingly competitive market, every cost-saving measure could be the difference between making a profit, breaking even, or worse.
 In other words, plastic-based protection can be cheaper.
 But two factors are challenging this reality.

 Olive Oil Jones, purveyors of ultra-fresh, geographically specific olive oil, did just that.
 Bottle-shaped cardboard layers and strategic cardboard air pockets cradle olive oil and vinegar all over the world.
 The company now fulfills their orders faster and saves money with more compact shipments with a significant reduction in breakage.
-As brands continue shifting to e-commerce, they will allocate more resources to efficient and sustainable packaging design.
+As brands shift to e-commerce, they will allocate more resources to efficient and sustainable packaging design.
+This means it’s becoming increasingly important to focus on putting together e-commerce packaging solutions that prioritize long-term sustainability.

 If you want to know more about Zenpack’s services